forquare/hashbang0.com/content/post/2009-03-01-dyndns-and-my-server.md

 I meant to blog this ages ago, and have only just remembered about it!

 I wanted a way for me to access my server when I wasn't on the local network.
 A friend pointed me to [DynDNS][1], this will give you a domain name (e.g. myname.something.com) which you can update to point to your IP.
-However, you need a method for updating the DNS entry, this is needed because everytime I switch off my modem and turn it back on, Tiscali give me a new IP.
+However, you need a method for updating the DNS entry, this is needed because every time I switch off my modem and turn it back on, Tiscali give me a new IP.

 So, my OpenSolaris box will need to update DynDNS.
 DynDNS have a couple of scripts for doing this, and how to install/run them.
 [Clicky][2].
 I chose to use inadyn ([here][3]).